 Termites are often confused with ants due to their anatomy, but a surefire way to tell a termite from an ant is:

-If you see a swarm, that means that the termites that have been living in your house have grown their family too much and need to expand.
-The swarmers are looking for a new place to start a colony since there is no more room!
+If you see a swarm, that means that the termites that have been living in your house and their family have grown too big.
+The swarmers are looking for a place to start a new colony since there is no more room!

 Don’t fret, A1 Home Pest Control can assure you that if you have termites, we can take care of them for you, whether it is dry wood termites or subterranean termites, A1 can handle it.
 There is no termite job too big or too small that we can’t handle.
 A1 Home Pest Control offers monitoring, pre-treats and curative treatments for termites.

-A1 Home Pest Control uses only the BEST termiticide on the market, we will not use cheap products for prevention or curative treatments on your structure.
+A1 Home Pest Control uses only the BEST termiticide and Baiting Systems on the market, we will not use cheap products for prevention or curative treatments on your structure.